ahadas/ahadas.github.io/_posts/2016-7-24-monitoring-improvements-in-ovirt.md

 * Getting numa node CPU by VM - 2% (45,918 msec)
 * Getting numa nodes by VM - 2% (45,041 msec)

-The surprising thing was that the host did not report any VM related information about numa nodes!
-So we changed the analysis of VM's data to skip processing (and fetching from the database) numa related data if no such data is reported for a VM.
+I used the term 'wasted' because my host did not report any VM related information about numa nodes!
+So in order to improve this we changed the analysis of VM's data to skip processing (and fetching from the database) numa related data if no such data is reported for a VM.

 ## Memoizing host's numa nodes
 But we cannot assume that hosts do not report numa nodes data for the VMs.
-So another improvement was to reduce the number of times that host's level numa nodes data is queried - the query it on per-host basis instead of per-VM.
-That's ok since this data does not change in the meantime.
+So another improvement was to reduce the number of times it takes to query host's level numa nodes data - by querying it on per-host basis instead of per-VM.
+That's ok since this data does not change while we process data received from the host.
 We used the memoization technique to cache this information during host monitoring cycle.

 ## Cache VM jobs
 Another surprising finding was to see that we put a not negligible effort in processing and updating VM jobs (that is, jobs that represent live snapshot merges) without having a single job like that (the system is stable, remember?).
 It gots up to 3.8% (111 sec) of the overall CPU time and 3% (47,140 msec) of the overall database interactions.

 Therefore, another layer of in-memory management of VM jobs was added.
-Only when this layers detects that information should be retrieved from the database (not all the data is cached) it access the database.
+Only when this layers detects that information should be retrieved from the database (and not all the data is cached) it access the database.

 ## Reduce number of updates of dynamic VM data
 Despite the use of @UnchangableByVdsm, I discovered that VM dynamic data (that includes for example, its status, ip of client console that is connected to it and so on) is updated.
 Again, no such update should occur in a stable system...
 The implications of this issue is significant because this is a per-VM operation so the time it takes is accumulated and in our environment got to 6% (101 sec) of the overall database interactions.